evans-nyang/healthcare-facilities/mage/README.md

 If you'd like to learn a bit more about Mage, check out the docs [here](https://docs.mage.ai/introduction/overview).

+Data modeling and transformation will be done using dbt, a command-line tool that enables data analysts and engineers to transform data in their warehouse more effectively. dbt does this by allowing analysts to write select statements, test the output, and deploy the results to their warehouse.

 ### Data Sources and ETL Process

-The data sources for this project are the [Kenya Master Health Facility List](https://kmhfl.health.go.ke/#/home) and the [Kenya Health Facilities GeoJSON](https://data.humdata.org/dataset/kenya-health-facilities).
+The data sources for this project are the [Kenya Master Health Facility List](https://kmhfr.health.go.ke/public/facilities) and the [Kenya Health Facilities GeoJSON](https://data.humdata.org/dataset/kenya-health-facilities).
 The ETL process is as follows:

-1. Download the Kenya Master Health Facility List from the [Kenya Master Health Facility List](https://kmhfl.health.go.ke/#/home) website.
+1. Download the Kenya Master Health Facility List from the [Kenya Master Health Facility List](https://kmhfr.health.go.ke/public/facilities) website.

 2. Download the Kenya Health Facilities GeoJSON from the [Kenya Health Facilities GeoJSON](https://data.humdata.org/dataset/kenya-health-facilities) website.